Digital Product Passports

 The European Union is moving to require Digital Product Passports across a wide range of goods.
 If you make, sell or distribute physical products into the EU market, this is worth understanding now rather than when the deadline is close.

-What a Digital Product Passport actually is
+What is a Digital Product Passport

 A Digital Product Passport is a persistent digital record attached to a physical product.
 It travels with the product through its entire life, from manufacture through sale, use and eventually disposal or recycling.
 The record is accessed through a QR code, barcode or similar identifier on the product itself.